Use a Network Load Balancer for Amazon ECS - Amazon Elastic Container Service

 • If a service task fails the load balancer health check criteria, the task is stopped and restarted.
 This process continues until your service reaches the number of desired running tasks.

-• When you use a Network Load Balancer configured with IP addresses as targets and Client IP Preservation disabled, requests are seen as coming from the Network Load Balancers private IP address.
-This means that services behind an Network Load Balancer are effectively open to the world as soon as you allow incoming requests and health checks in the target security group.
+• When you use a Gateway Load Balancer configured with IP addresses as targets and Client IP Preservation off, requests are seen as coming from the Gateway Load Balancers private IP address.
+This means that services behind an Gateway Load Balancer are effectively open to the world as soon as you allow incoming requests and health checks in the target security group.

-• If you are experiencing problems with your load balancer-enabled services, see Troubleshooting service load balancers.
+• If you are experiencing problems with your load balancer-enabled services, see Troubleshooting service load balancers in Amazon ECS.

-• Your tasks and load balancer (Application Load Balancer or Network Load Balancer) must be in the same VPC.
+• Your tasks and load balancer must be in the same VPC.

-• The Network Load Balancer client IP address preservation is also compatible with Fargate targets.
+• The Network Load Balancer client IP address preservation is compatible with Fargate targets.

 • Use a unique target group for each service.